 These climbers don’t just make for great wall decoration but green peas seeds are also quite easy to grow in the comfort of your backyard.
 A mere 1 inch of water per week along with 6 to 8 hours of sunlight in a day and these tiny pods of deliciousness would be ready to be transformed into a hearty pea-soup in just 60-70 days.
 Now that’s quick and delicious, produce!

 We have picked a whole range of winter special vegetable seeds for you

 A great source of water, onion seeds don’t actually require as much water during their growth cycle.
-About 350 to 550 mm of water, a light sprinkle every couple of days, is all it takes for onions to flourish.
+About 350 to 550 mm of water and a light sprinkle every couple of days is all it takes for onions to flourish.
 With about 6 to 8 hours of sunlight a day, these sharp-tasting bulbs of goodness are ready for harvest in 100 to 120 days.

 Grow lettuce seeds in a rich potting mixture about 1 inch apart and cover with a layer of soil.
-With minimal attention and a few weeks, your lettuce will be ready to please your taste buds.
-Harvest your lettuce just before you’re going to add them to your dishes, the fresher the leaves the better the taste.
+With minimal attention spanned over a few weeks, your lettuce will be ready to please your taste buds.
+Harvest your lettuce just before you’re going to add them to your dishes.
+The fresher the leaves, the better the taste.

 Read and learn more about growing lettuce at home in India.

 Another winter favourite, radish is a staple in most households during these chilly months.
 Whether it is Mooli ke Paranthe or a delicious vegetable made with its leaves, the radish is one vegetable that doesn’t go to waste.
 A rich source of Vitamin A, B6, C, D, and minerals like iron, sodium, potassium, magnesium, and calcium, radish aids in increasing oxygen supply to the blood, improving digestion, immunity, and fortifying blood vessels.